Killthebug/Bika-Lims-Wiki/GSoC-·-Laboratory-Inventory-and-Supply-Chain-Management.md

 You are here: [Home](https://github.com/bikalabs/Bika-LIMS/wiki) · [GSoC 2015](https://github.com/bikalabs/Bika-LIMS/wiki/GSoC-2015) · Inventory Management Module
 ***

-### Summary
+### Purpose of this document

+This document is used to establish the scope of the project and a common understanding for coders in the 2015 Google Summer of Code to build there proposal around.

+Document Convention: Note the page is written in the present tense describing the requirement as if it is there already.

+Background
-While Bika LIMS already has the basics for Product and Sample References management, as well as some simple Supply Orders functionality, this module has been neglected for too long.
+While Bika LIMS already has the basics for Product and Sample References management, as well as some simple Supply Order functionality, this module has been neglected for too long.

-The basics are:

-- Supplier orders
-- Stock reception and storage.
-Labeling
-- Container structure for sub-products
-- Storage management
-- Stock control for reagents and products, including reference samples; min/max alerts and imbalance adjustment, 1th a month, etc.
-- Batch controls, removal of defective batches
-- Expiry control, alerts and product auto-removal
-- Stock monitoring through analyses tracking
-- Inventory reports
+In most cases the inventory management of lab products and reagents are managed by an external application (ERP) using Bika's JSON API, a Bika module will add better customised functionality, suitable for resource limited settings too, yet sophisticated enough to deal with best of breed requirements.

 **Expected results**: Functional and integrated Bika Inventory Management